memejames/Nothing-project1/README.md

 # Mobile Friendly Orion Library
-This documentation is for 'Mobile Friendly Verion' of Orion Library.
+This documentation is for 'Mobile Friendly Version' of Orion Library.

 ## Booting the Library
 ```lua